 The Enderis Park community, bounded by Lisbon Avenue on the north, Center Street on the south, 76th Street on the west and 60th Street on the east, represents 1500 diverse households, including single family homes, duplexes and several apartment complexes.

-Originally called "Gale Crest Park" subdivision, the area was established in the late 1920's and was designed to be green, with "artistic, park-type design," "beautiful" boulevards, circular drives, large lots, wide streets, and "park resting grounds."
+Originally called the Gale Crest Park subdivision, the area was established in the late 1920s and was designed to be green, with "artistic, park-type design," "beautiful" boulevards, circular drives, large lots, wide streets, and "park resting grounds."

-In addition to the Enderis Park Playfield, other "parks" are located within the area: Triangle Park (a beautiful boulevard) at 67th and Emery, and "Squirrel Park" at 72nd and Hadley.
+In addition to the Enderis Park Playfield, the neighborhood is home to two smaller green spaces: Triangle Park, a beautiful boulevard at 67th and Emery, and Squirrel Park, a pocket park at 72nd and Hadley.